syncfusion-content/asp.netwebforms-docs/aspnet/Maps/User-Interaction.md

 ## MinValue

-The MinValue property is used to set the minimum zoom level of the map.
+The MinValue property is used to set the minimum zoom level of the Map.

 ## MaxValue

-The MaxValue property is used to set the maximum zoom level of the map.
+The MaxValue property is used to set the maximum zoom level of the Map.

 {% highlight html %}